 In the second of a two part series, WNET Up Next continues its look at the Public Media initiative “The Talk – Race in America” featuring a conversation with award winning Director and Supervising Producer Sam Pollard.
 In the first episode, we heard about “The Talk” from the perspective of Executive Producer, Julie Anderson

-After outlining the meaning of the expression “the talk”, Sam takes us behind the scenes of the two-hour film that premieres on PBS on Monday, February 20th at 9PM.
+After outlining the meaning of the expression “the talk”, Sam takes us behind the scenes of the two-hour film that premiered on PBS in 2017.
 “The Talk – Race in America” tells six primary stories whose common thread is the importance of the conversation that African-American families have with their children, particularly boys, on how they should behave if confronted by police in order to avoid tragic results.
 In addition, a number of celebrities tell their own stories of how this issue has afffected them in their personal experiences.

 As someone who is passionate about all aspects of filmmaking, Pollard, whose extensive film career began at New York Public Television’s Channel Thirteen in the 1970’s, tells host Tom Stewart about the importance of documentary films that deal with stories designed to tell truth to power.
 He explains why a film like this is so well suited to the goals and responsibiliities of public media and expresses his hope that “The Talk – Race in America” will stimulate a massive conversation all over the country; to aid in that effort, an extensive outreach campaign is being undertaken, in addition to social media efforts including Twitter, Facebook and Tumblr; additional content relating to the film is available at PBS.org/thetalk.

 Please leave a comment for us at UPNEXT@WNET.org